kubesphere/website/content/zh/docs/api-reference/glossary.md

 - **Service**

-    A Kubernetes service is an abstraction object which defines a logical set of Pods and a policy by which to access them - sometimes called a microservice.
+    A Kubernetes Service is an abstraction object which defines a logical set of Pods and a policy by which to access them - sometimes called a microservice.
 For more information, see [Service](https://kubernetes.io/docs/concepts/services-networking/service/).

 ## DevOps

-- **DevOps Project** <br>
+- **DevOps project** <br>
-    A project specific for DevOps where you can manage your pipelines and related information.
+    A specific project for DevOps where you manage pipelines and credentials.

 - **SCM** <br>
-    Source Control Management, such as GitHub, Gitlab, etc.
+    Source Control Management, such as GitHub and Gitlab.

 - **In-SCM** <br>
     The pipeline based on a Jenkinsfile that is hosted in SCM.

 - **Out-of-SCM** <br>
-    The pipeline created by using graphical editing panel, which means no Jenkinsfile needed.
+    The pipeline created through graphical editing panels without a Jenkinsfile.

-- **CI Node** <br>
+- **CI node** <br>
-    The specific node for pipeline or S2I, B2I.
-Generally, applications often need to pull a lot of dependencies during the build process.
+    A specific node for pipelines, S2I jobs or B2I jobs.
+Generally, applications often need to pull various dependencies during the building process.
 It might cause some issues like long pulling time, or unstable network causing failure.
-In order to make build robust, and to speed up the build by using cache, we recommend you configure one or a set of CI nodes which the system schedules the task of CI/CD pipelines or S2I/B2I builds running on.
+To build robust pipelines and speed up the building by using caches, you configure one or a set of CI nodes to which KubeSphere schedules the tasks of CI/CD pipelines and S2I/B2I.

 - **B2I** <br>
-    Binary to Image.
-As similar as S2I, B2I is a toolkit and automated workflow for building reproducible container images from binary (e.g. Jar, War, Binary package).
+    Binary-to-Image.
+B2I is a toolkit and workflow for building reproducible container images from binary executables such as Jar, War, and binary packages.

+- **S2I** <br>

+    Source-to-Image.
+S2I is a toolkit and workflow for building reproducible container images from source code.
+S2I produces ready-to-run images by injecting source code into a container image and letting the container prepare that source code for execution.

 ## Logging, Events and Auditing

-- **Exact Query** <br>
+- **Exact query** <br>
-    The query method that exactly matches the keywords you type to search
+    The method to search results that perfectly match the keyword entered.

-- **Fuzzy Query** <br>
-    The query method that partially matches the keywords you type to search
+- **Fuzzy query** <br>The method to search results that partially match the keyword entered.

-- **Audit Policy** <br>
-    Audit Policy defines a set of rules about what events should be recorded and what data they should include.
+- **Audit policy** <br>An audit policy defines a set of rules about what events should be recorded and what data they should include.

-- **Audit Rule** <br>
+- **Audit rule** <br>
     An auditing rule defines how to process auditing logs.

-- **Audit Webhook** <br>
+- **Audit webhook** <br>
     The webhook that the Kubernetes auditing logs will be sent to.

 ## Monitoring, Alert and Notification